Round Towers GAA (Kildare): History

-Round Towers most recent Senior Football Championship wins came in 1996 defeating Johnstownbridge, 1998 defeating Clane and 2003 defeating Kilcock.
+Round Towers' most recent Senior Football Championship wins came in 1996 defeating Johnstownbridge, in 1998 defeating Clane and in 2003 defeating Kilcock.
 Round Towers were relegated to Intermediate Football in 2012 after a defeat by one point to St Kevin's in the relegation play-off.
-Managed by Glenn Ryan, they won the Intermediate Championship in 2016 with a one-point victory of Two Mile House in a replay.
+Managed by Glenn Ryan, they won the Intermediate Championship in 2016 with a one-point victory over Two Mile House in a replay.

 Notable persons

-Glenn Ryan featured on the Kildare Football Team of the Millennium and was an All Star winner in 1997 and 1998.
-Karl O'Dwyer (son of Kerry's Mick O'Dwyer) and Brian Lacey were All Stars winners in 1998, and former Wexford hurler and 1989 All Star Éamonn Cleary played for the team in the 1990s.
+Glenn Ryan featured on the Kildare Football Team of the Millennium and was an All-Star winner in 1997 and 1998.
+Karl O'Dwyer (son of Kerry's Mick O'Dwyer) and Brian Lacey were All-Stars winners in 1998, and former Wexford hurler and 1989 All-Star Éamonn Cleary played for the team in the 1990s.
 Referee Seamus Aldridge played for the club.

 A separate club, Naomh Bríd or St Brigid's organises hurling in the town.
 Three Naomh Bríd players, Tommy Burke, Jack O'Connell, and Pat White were chosen on the Kildare hurling team of the millennium.
-The Fitzpatrick family founded another club, Mooretown, in the district – its only honour was the Junior C Championship of 1982.
+The Fitzpatrick family founded another club, Mooretown, in the district – its only honor was the Junior C Championship of 1982.